AbhishekChinchani/Samsung_pd/README.md

 <img  width="1085" alt="hand_writ_exam" src="https://github.com/AbhishekChinchani/Samsung_pd/blob/49eae99114bba33d7402e739cb87bb99241db9d9/day24/day24a/qor_5.png">

-- We can see that the area is increased due to the upsizing of cell for meeting the slack.
+- We can see that the cell area is increased from 700299 to 700466 due to the upsizing of cell for meeting the slack.
 - We can see that still its not clean it still has 4 trans and 6 cap violations.
-- Fixing the trans violations
+- Fixing the trans violations by either upsizing the cell or adding a buffer

   When we give *report_constraints -max_transition -all_violators*